YashashriHaryan/University_Motor-Pool/README.md

 # University_Motor-Pool

+Firstly, the information system is modelled using EER(Enhanced Entity-Relationship Diagram) and Relational schema which layed an idea on how to create the database.
+Both the files are attached in svg format.

-This sql file has Data Description Language and Data Manipulation Language with which I have created and populated the database with relevant information for the University Motor Pool.
+The sql file(University Motor Pool - DDL,DML,3 Q_s.sql) has Data Description Language and Data Manipulation Language with which I have created and populated the database with relevant information for the University Motor Pool.

 I have 3 queries which retrive some useful information from the database